cloudfoundry/stratos/deploy/all-in-one/README.md

 ## Requirements:

-You will need to have installed both Docker, see:
+You will need to have installed Docker, see:

 * [Docker](https://docs.docker.com/engine/installation/)